 What is the Young Women’s Initiative of Minnesota?

-Launched in 2016, the Young Women’s Initiative of Minnesota (YWI MN) is a multi-year, multi-million-dollar investment and public-private partnership with the Governor’s Office of the State of Minnesota to achieve equity in opportunities with and for young women of color, American Indian young women, young women from Greater Minnesota, LGBTQ+ youth, and young women with disabilities.
+Launched in 2016, the Young Women’s Initiative of Minnesota (YWI MN) is a multi-year, multi-million-dollar investment and public-private partnership with the Governor’s Office that centers the leadership and solutions of young women of color, American Indian young women, young women from Greater Minnesota, LGBTQ+ youth, and young women with disabilities.
 The goal of YWI MN is to create a Minnesota where every girl thrives and is the champion of her own life.

 Have more questions?